 Numerai Benchmark Models: The Bar You Need to Clear

-This article looks at how the benchmark_blender actually performs, where it ranks against the staked field, and whether beating it is getting harder.
+This article looks at how benchmark_blender actually performs, where it ranks against the staked field, and whether beating it is getting harder.
 For background on the tournament mechanics, see How Numerai Works.
 To see where models currently stand, check the live leaderboard.

 What Are Benchmark Models?